Learn more about Project Place

-A prominent social service agency in Boston, Project Place has been working in the community since 1967 serving clients in the face of significant challenges.
-As the needs of the population have shifted over the years, Project Place has responded by refocusing its programs to fit current needs.
-Since the need for jobs and housing has never been greater, Project Place operates out of a sense of urgency with compassion and the know-how to support personal change.
+Project Place is a prominent social service agency in Boston.
+We have been working in the community since 1967, serving clients in the face of significant challenges.
+As the needs of the population have shifted over the years, Project Place has responded by refocusing its programs.
+The importance of jobs and housing has never been greater.
+Project Place operates out of a sense of urgency with compassion and the know-how to support personal change.

-Until now, Project Place clients have had limited options for employment stemming from problems related to poverty and insufficient education to perform adequately in today’s workplace.
-Most clients have experienced interruptions in the flow of their lives stemming from drug and alcohol abuse, military service, family breakdown, incarceration, domestic violence, mental illness, or a cluster of these problems that are overwhelming to overcome without assistance.
+Project Place opens doors to opportunities.
+Before Project Place, clients have limited options for employment, stemming from problems related to poverty and insufficient education to perform adequately in today’s workplace.
+Most clients have experienced interruptions in the flow of their lives whether it be from drug and alcohol abuse, military service, family breakdown, incarceration, domestic violence or mental illness.
+Often it is more than one of these interruptions happening at once or causing each other.
+These problems are incredibly overwhelming to overcome without assistance.

 Prospective clients come to us through word-of-mouth and by referrals from community and church centers.
-We offer a warm welcome into the community to those who demonstrate a willingness to do the hard work necessary to set and meet long-term goals.
-The first requirement for admissions is a commitment to personal stability, including gaining and maintaining sobriety and meeting the full attendance requirement of the programs.
-Read personal stories of hope from our alumni.
+We offer a warm welcome to all those who cross our threshold, whatever their background or circumstances.
+Those that demonstrate a willingness to do the hard work to set and meet long-term goals are able to enroll in our program.
+The first requirement for admission is a commitment to personal stability, including gaining and maintaining sobriety and meeting the full attendance requirement of the programs.

 Project Place staff dedicate themselves to each client’s success in completing a program, landing a job, and finding permanent housing.